philge/ibse-iitm.github.io/team/_posts/2017-09-04-J-Janu-Sahana.md

 handle: Janu
 email: janusahana95@gmail.com
 interests: Evolutionary Biology
-image: /assets/images/people/Janu.jpg
+image: /assets/images/people/Janu_Sahana.jpg
 github:
 twitter:
 alum: false
 ---

-"Born in Tamil Nadu and brought up in Kerala" is my go-to tagline I use to introduce myself.
-I'm currently pursuing my undergraduate degree in Biological Engineering.
-I'm very much passionate about dealing big data and currently I'm working on longitudinal analysis of gene expression data across evolution.
-Apart from big data, the one that amazes me a lot is music.
-In my free time, you would often find me dancing to the tunes and would never hesitate to pull out a few movements in any social gathering.
-I'm fondly referred to as the "Monica" of my F.R.I.E.N.D.S. gang because of my obsessive compulsive need to keep things clean.
-One of my favorite stress busters apart from dancing is organizing stuffs.
-To know me more, you can stop by for a chit-chat.
-Believe me, I'm really good at it.
+I'm currently in the final year of Dual degree (B.Tech. & M.Tech.) in Biological Engineering.
+I've worked on formulating an efficient drug delivery system using BSA nanoparticles that is convenient, localized and biocompatible and studied its drug release kinetics.
+I've also developed an algorithm to superpose three dimensional structures of multiple proteins, with a reduced computational complexity as compared to the existing algorithms.
+I'm currently working on longitudinal analysis of gene expression data across evolution, under the guidance of Prof. Himanshu Sinha, IIT Madras.